From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Most patients were well-educated, insured, and enrolled in a hospice program.
 Among their end-of-life concerns, most indicated loss of autonomy, loss of ability to engage in enjoyable activities, and loss of dignity.
 About half also indicated concerns about losing control of bodily functions, burden on family, and inadequacy of pain control.

 Just as Oregon has become a test case for assisted death, the country of the Netherlands is being closely scrutinized for its practice of legalized active euthanasia.
 Famous for its liberal social policies, such as legalized prostitution and drug use, the Dutch have turned a blind eye towards euthanasia since 1973, and finally legalized it in 2002.
 Like Oregon’s “Death with Dignity Act,” Dutch laws also have a checklist of requirements that must be fulfilled before physicians can directly administer a lethal dose of a drug to their patients.
 The Dutch government has issued reports on the practice of euthanasia in their country, which indicate that some abuses have taken place.
 Most notably, some patients were euthanized or assisted in death when their suffering was only emotional, but not physical.
 Critics of active euthanasia in the US have seen this as a warning for what might befall us if we follow Dutch policies.
 While the Dutch are unique by allowing active euthanasia, a handful of European countries permit assisted suicide.
-Of these, though, Switzerland is the only one that allows outsiders to participate in the program, and this has led to a phenomenon in that country called “suicide tourism”.
+Belgium is one such country, and their active euthanasia laws are more lenient than those of the Netherlands.
+In one case, two twin brothers of 45 years old, who were born deaf, were progressively becoming blind, and they opted to be euthanized to avoid living in a condition of being both deaf and blind.
+In this case, while their decision was voluntary, they were not terminally ill, and their pain was emotional, not physical.
+Of the European countries that have legalized active euthanasia, Switzerland is the only one that allows outsiders to participate in the program, and this has led to a phenomenon in that country called “suicide tourism”.
 That is, people in end-of-life situations travel to that country specifically to have a physician there assist them in suicide.

 A major legal issue related to end-of-life situations concerns who should decide the fate of patients once they become incompetent to express their preferences.
 Suppose, for example, that Bob fell into a coma and was put on life support and feeding tubes.
 There’s no realistic hope that he will recover from the coma, and it is just a matter of a few months before he dies from his stomach cancer anyway.
 In this situation passive euthanasia might be a reasonable option, but Bob himself is not in a position to voice his preference about discontinuing his treatment—in essence, “pulling the plug” on the life-sustaining machines.
 Who should speak on Bob’s behalf?